 Sitting around the breakfast table at his home in Connecticut in 2006, he asked me to build a cell phone ringer amplifier since he couldn't hear his phone when in another room.
 I was looking for a new line of work, and I'd been playing with electronics since I was a little kid, so I dove in and figured it out.
 While I was working on it, I had an idea for a guitar switching effect that would simulate the sound I got when I turned the volume all the way down on one pickup and toggled between the two.
 This idea evolved over the course of a year and ultimately became TOGGLE.

 I knew right away that I'd want digital controls to set the timing, so I learned to program PIC microcontrollers to get the job done.
-Way back in 2007 there wasn't much information on the net and Arduino didn't exist, so I spent a few months pulling my hair out learning assembly language.
+Way back in 2007 there wasn't much information on the net, so I spent a few months pulling my hair out learning assembly language.
 This was a far cry from programming my VIC-20 back in '81 using BASIC!

 About the time TOGGLE was done, I heard the guitar sounds from the White Stripes Icky Thump, and got my first Digitech Whammy 4.
 I immediately noticed the MIDI jack on the side and knew that there was a huge untapped potential inside.